Bluebonnets in Texas are one of my favorite sites. The minute Texas bluebonnets start to appear; we Texans know that spring has officially sprung.

 If you’re lucky you might even see theses special bluebonnets growing with an Indian paintbrush or two.
 That makes for a gorgeous picture!

-Of course, you will want to explore the area while you are here, so be sure to check out the small town of Terlingua and take River Road to search for the elusive Chisos bluebonnets as well.
+Of course, you will want to explore the area while you are here, so be sure to check out the small towns of Terlingua and Alpine, and take River Road to search for the elusive Chisos bluebonnets as well.

 Tips For Visiting The Texas Bluebonnet Fields

 No matter how crowded it is on the Official Texas Bluebonnet Trail, I love the fact that overall, people are respectful and courteous to one another.

 Keep in mind that bluebonnet season in Texas is a big deal.
 People come to the state just to see the fields of flowers during the spring months, and most everyone wants a photo in them.

 While that is great, my advise is to always be mindful of the area that you are in.

 Don’t ever stop on major highways, and always ensure you have a safe place to park and get off of the road before you begin snapping photos of the flowers.

 Most land owners don’t mind you viewing their fields of bluebonnets from the road, but they definitely don’t want you destroying their fields by walking over them.